Pinhole photography.

 pinhole photo 1

 I already knew that photos taken by a pinhole camera have a soft resolution but my image was very foggy.
 This I realised was due to flare caused by the reflection of light between the sensor and the aluminium foil because when the sun came out it was even worse.
-I also knew that the pinhole had to be perfectly circular for the best resolution, and that this could not be achieved with baking foil because the pin would have produced a ragged hole.
+I also knew that the pinhole had to be perfectly circular for the best resolution, and that this could not be achieved with baking foil because the pin would have produced a little volcano shaped hole.
 But I was pleased that I had managed to create the sort of photo that would have been marvelled at around two hundred years ago.

 I needed something more substantial than foil to create a pinhole in so I looked around my workshop and found a strip of 0.25mm-thick phosphor bronze.